West Midlands transforms trams with Vodafone 5G network

 New ways of working with 5G

-“We’ve seen how vital good connectivity is during this pandemic,” said Andy Street, Mayor of the West Midlands, “not only keeping many businesses going, but keeping friends and families connected.
+“We saw how vital good connectivity is during the pandemic,” said Andy Street, Mayor of the West Midlands, “not only keeping many businesses going, but keeping friends and families connected.

 “That’s why I want the West Midlands to be at the forefront of 5G, using the technology to find new ways of working, travelling and staying connected.”